 Steam cleaning helps to remove bad smells, old stains, mold within the couch, dirt and grouts stuck deep inside the fabric.
 Moreover, steam cleaning helps to sanitize your couch easily even kills bacteria.

-Vacuuming only removes dust, pet hairs and pollen.
-But with the help of steam cleaning your sofa can look like a brand new and smells good too.
+Vacuuming only removes dust, pet hairs, and pollen.
+But with the help of steam cleaning your sofa will look like a brand new model and will smell good too.

 Steps to Steam Clean a Couch

 - Step 2: Use a cleaning agent.

 - Step 4: Remove extra moisture.

 For an effective sofa cleaning, first, you need to remove dust particles from all over the sofa.
 If you use sofa covers, then remove them and clean the sofa with a vacuum cleaner.

 Pro tip: Make sure to clean the bottom of the sofa or couch, many of us forget this and a lot of dirt accumulates there.
 Start with the top and gradually reach the bottom part.